SilentStar/BoLScripts/README.md

 7. The Carrier (Lucian)
 8. The Craziest (Jinx)
 9. The Poisoner (Twitch)
+10. BaseUlt (Jinx-Ezreal-Draven-Ashe)

-Latest Release: The Poisoner (Twitch)
+Latest Release: BaseUlt